Risk-Aware Robotics: Tail Risk Measures in Planning, Control, and Verification: Risk-Aware Verification and Validation

 We can also show that the reported probabilistic bounds are accurate.
 In~\cite{akella2022safety} we employed the same, risk-aware verification procedure as described above, to validate the controllers for a Quadruped and a multi-agent robotic system~\cite{wilson2020robotarium}.
 The expressions for the classifier function were the same in both cases, though we will refrain from reproducing them here for the sake of brevity.
 Suffice it to say that any trajectory that evaluates to a positive value under $\classifier$ would have made non-trivial progress toward a goal while avoiding static/moving obstacles within $10$ seconds.
 To that end then, we only implemented controllers on hardware systems once they exhibited a positive lower bound for $\var_{0.99}(R)$.
 To determine such a lower bound we sampled $300$ trajectories for both controllers and calculated their robustness under the aforementioned classifier $\classifier$.
 Doing so for our chosen controllers indicated positive lower bounds, and we can verify the accuracy of these lower bounds by taking $20000$ trajectories, evaluating them, numerically approximating the distribution of the holistic robustness random variable $R$, and reporting the numeric $\var_{0.99}(R)$ as our approximation.
 Figure~\ref{fig:case_study_validation_data} showcases the validity of the reported lower bounds, overlaid on the numeric approximation of the distribution for $R$, and Figure~\ref{fig:case_study_validated_controllers} shows tiles of the controllers implemented on their respective hardware systems.
 Note that in all of the randomized cases, the controllers steered the systems successfully to their goals while avoiding all obstacles.
-This controller reliability is the primary reason we take a tail-risk approach to verification, as the purpose of the procedure is to identify rare, unsafe phenomena and ensure that even in those rare cases, the system still performs admirably.
+This controller reliability is the primary reason we take a tail risk approach to verification, as the purpose of the procedure is to identify rare, unsafe phenomena and ensure that even in those rare cases, the system still performs admirably.

 \begin{open_prob}[Concentration Inequalities: Risk Measure Estimation] This sidebar will briefly describe two methods to estimate the tail risk measures expounded upon in this article.
-We will describe these methods as they are applied to arbitrary scalar random variables $X$ over a probability space $(\Omega, \mathcal{F}, P)$.
+We will describe these methods as they are applied to arbitrary scalar random variables $X$.

 \textbf{Sample-Average Approximation} This first method estimates $\var_{\beta}(X),~\cvar_{\beta}(X)$ for any $\beta \in (0,1)$ and any scalar random variable $X$.
 Let $\{x_i\}_{i=1}^N$ be a set of $N$ independently drawn samples of $X$.
 The empirical distribution function $\empiricaldist(x)$ for $X$ based on this set of samples is